 TIPS to lower your daily Glycaemic Intake

 Further, the Glycaemic Index is used to count the carbohydrate intake per serving.
 On top of that, processed food with a high glycaemic load is devoid of enzymes.
-They are also the primary cause of many diseases and health problems.
-Including hair loss.
+They are also the primary cause of many diseases and health problems, including hair loss.

-In addition, to keep your body healthy, your mind stable and your energy high, eat food (and drink) with a low GI load.
+Also, to keep your body healthy, your mind stable and your energy high, eat food (and drink) with a low GI load.
 Go for whole, natural foods, healthy fats, meats, fish, vegetables, nuts, bone broth, etc.

 Consume a diet plan that is right for your body type

-Lastly, remember also to eat food that’s right for your body type as we’re all different and our bodies need different things.
+Lastly, remember also to eat food that’s right for your body type as we’re all different, and our bodies need different things.